thewoodfish/Tic-Tac-Toe/readME.md

 Although experimental, SamaritanDB serves as a proof of concept for future development.
 The code provides a foundation for revolutionary ideas.
 View the code [here](https://github.com/algorealmInc/SamaritanDB).

+## Testing

+To test the application, follow these steps:

+1. Clone the repository.
+2. Clone the [SamaritanDB](https://github.com/algorealmInc/SamaritanDB) repository and follow the instructions to run it.
+3. Run `npm install`.
+4. Open `127.0.0.0.1:3000` in your web browser.
+5. Enjoy!

 ## Contract

 SamaritanDB heavily utilizes the ink! smart contract.
 In Tic-Tac-Toe, the contract is referenced in specific instances: